Dev · March 2026

 Claude and I are building Specforge to fix that — not just for humans reviewing the output, but for the models generating it.

-Specforge is a new paradigm for AI software development: a bidirectional engine where specforge build turns a spec into Python code, and specforge extract turns existing Python code into a spec.
 The key insight is that the spec format isn't documentation — it's a contract.
 Tests are embedded directly in the spec.
 The model doesn't just write code from a description; it writes code that must pass specific assertions before it's accepted.
 Functional equivalence — passing the tests — is the compliance bar.
-The function body can vary between runs.
-The tests cannot.
-And because the spec describes behavior rather than implementation, the same spec could target any language the engine supports.

-A module spec looks like this:
+What a spec looks like

 name: auth